 So, if you have the habit of procrastinating, I think you need to stop it quickly.

-8. Attend seminars and training for professional development.
+8. Attend seminars and training for professional development

 You need to grow professionally.
-Since your students deserve the best education and training, you need to enrich yourself with the latest trends in education and update yourselves with the useful content knowledge your students really need.
+Since your students deserve the best education and training, you need to enrich yourself with the latest trends in education and update yourself with the useful content knowledge your students really need.